cowardswithbadges/cwb_site/cwb-website/src/routes/resources/officers-not-knowing-the-law.md

 ---
-title: What Does ACAB Mean?
+title: Officers not knowing the law.
 date: "2022-02-14"
 youtubeId: "EDbW7lbtHOA"
 categories:
-  - "acab"
   - "defund"
+  - "law"
-svg: "PoliceCar"
+svg: "Law"
 ---

 Hello, I am _Post One._  Lipsum is good [about this](/about/)